KaiYuanC/my_wm_config/README.md

 # my_wm_config

-If you would like to setup an [i3vm](https://i3wm.org/) like windows manager on a MacOs Computer... please read on!
+If you would like to set up an [i3vm](https://i3wm.org/) ish windows manager on a MacOs Computer... please read on!

-I took inspiration from this lovely blog by Christ Bargmann [So you want i3wm on MacOs?](https://cbrgm.net/so-you-want-i3wm-on-macos/), it will have a better explaination.
-I am not a heavy *alt* user, so I altered his setup alittle bit.
+I took inspirations from this lovely blog post by Christ Bargmann [So you want i3wm on MacOs?](https://cbrgm.net/so-you-want-i3wm-on-macos/).
+This blog will have a better explaination on how and why.
+Since I am not a heavy *alt* user, I *alt*ered his setup alittle bit and replaced alts with ctrls.

-This repo is generally created so I won't lose my setup, it is pain to set these hahaha.
+This repo was created to make sure I won't lose my setup haha.

 ## TLDR if you didn't read the blog above